ovh/cds/engine/api/README.md

 ## Database management

-CDS provide all needed tools scripts to perform Schema creation and auto-migration.
+CDS provides all needed tools scripts to perform Schema creation and auto-migration.
 Those tools are embedded inside the `api` binary.

 ### Creation